 If you want to change the fit method after selecting one of the plot tabs (e.g., Probability Plot tab):

-- a.
-In the left pane, select the Probability Plot tab. - The Probability Plot appears in the workspace. - In the upper-right corner of the workspace, select Distribution Options, and then select Fit Method.
+In the upper-right corner of the workspace, select Distribution Options, and then select Fit Method.

 The Select Fit Method window appears.